samyak112/Notion-Clone-Frontend/README.md

 - [x] Login UI
 - [x] Dashboard with Explorer and Editor
 - [x] Explorer can be dragged to increase or decrease its width
+- [x] User can close and open subfiles in the explorer using arrow (with static data for now)

 # Near Future Features :-
 - [ ] Ability to add and delete files from Explorer